Zey-Enterprises/web-main/_pages/pm-consulting.md

 ## Pricing

-Product management and user experience consulting services start at $200/hour, delivered remotely.
+Product management and user experience consulting services start at **$200/hour**, delivered remotely.

 Pricing varies based on scope and engagement type (eg, strategic guidance and analyses, artifact review and creation, hands-on product planning, UX audits, stakeholder facilitation).
 Retainers and project-based fees are also available for longer-term work or larger initiatives.

+[Contact me](/contact/) to see if I can help with your product needs!